ipspace/sloveniahiking/content/hikes/Vrtaca/index.en.md

 ---
-date: 2022-08-07 08:20:00
+date: 2022-08-07 08:20:00+00:00
 delta: 1150
-description: |
+description: 'Vrtača is one of the highest peaks on the Slovene-Austrian border.
+It''s a bit off the beaten trail -- you''ll be able to enjoy a few quiet moments, but it takes quite a while to get there regardless of where you start.

-  Vrtača is one of the highest peaks on the Slovene-Austrian border.
-It's a bit off the beaten trail -- you'll be able to enjoy a few quiet moments, but it takes quite a while to get there regardless of where you start.
+  '
 difflevel: 4
 duration: 7.5
 height: 2181